mayadomi/django_project/README.md

 ![The view account page ](./readme_images/image5_view_account_page.PNG)

 - [x] "Create Account" page
-In a similar this was created alongside the 'view account' page and uses the Django ootb UserCreationForm and CreateView to allow users to sign up.
-Some login was also added to the base and login html templates to show 'login' or 'sign-up' options depending on user authentication
+In a similar fashion this was created alongside the 'view account' page and uses the Django ootb UserCreationForm and CreateView to allow users to sign up.
+Some logic was also added to the base and login html templates to show 'login' or 'sign-up' options depending on user authentication
 ![ An image of the create account page ](./readme_images/image6_create_account_page.PNG)

 - [x] View stories by author
-This was implemented through the authenticated user, but ran out of time to figure out how to do this via search/dropdown/link if a user is anonymous (was aiming to do this while do the article categories, but couldn't quite there)
+This was implemented through the authenticated user, but ran out of time to figure out how to do this via search/dropdown/link if a user is anonymous (was aiming to do this while do the article categories, but couldn't quite get there)
 ![ Image of the user's own stories ](./readme_images/image7_stories_by_author.PNG)

-- [x] "Log-in" button only visible when no user is logged in/"Log-out" buttononly visible when a user *is* logged in This was bundled with the login/account view step 😄
+- [x] "Log-in" button only visible when no user is logged in/"Log-out" button only visible when a user *is* logged in.
+This was bundled with the login/account view step 😄
 ![ Image of the login/logout states and the login page](./readme_images/image4_login_and_out.png)